djangocon/djangocon-us-docs/docs/logistics/budget.md

 # Budget and Finance

-Team Size: 1.
-This role is generally filled by the DEFNA Treasurer

-## Responsibilities
+The DEFNA Treasurer generally oversees the budget.

 - Create and track the yearly conference budget, including:
     - Ticket pricing and sales